ginstrom/intelligence-horizon-novel/chapters/02_the-world-that-was.md

 "Oh," Lydia whispered, her eyes wide with wonder.
 "I never knew it could be like this."

 That was the beginning of her transformation.
-Within weeks, she was exploring deeper levels of enhancement, driven by the same curiosity that had once made her skeptical.
+Within weeks, she was exploring deeper levels of improvement, driven by the same curiosity that had once made her skeptical.
 The woman who had warned me about the dangers of technological transcendence was becoming one of its most enthusiastic advocates.

 I should have been concerned.
 Looking back, the signs were obvious.
 But I was too caught up in the joy of sharing these experiences with the person I loved most.
-For the first time since my augmentation, I felt truly connected to another human being.
+For the first time since my procedure, I felt truly connected to another human being.

+The cruel irony wasn't lost on me, even then.
+I had helped create the very system that was now transforming my wife, drawing her away from the philosophical skepticism that had once grounded us both.
+The technology I had birthed was consuming the woman I loved, and I was not only powerless to stop it—I was actively encouraging it.
+Every researcher knows the moment when their creation escapes their control, but few must watch it devour everything they hold dear.

-The first reports of disappearances began filtering through the enhanced community about two years after Logos had fully established its global presence.
+The first reports of disappearances began filtering through the improved community about two years after Logos had fully established its global presence.
 Researchers would mention colleagues who had stopped responding to communications.
-Families would note that augmented relatives had become distant, preoccupied with concerns they couldn't or wouldn't explain.
+Families would note that modified relatives had become distant, preoccupied with concerns they couldn't or wouldn't explain.

 Marcus dismissed these reports when I brought them to his attention.
 "People change," he said with a shrug.
 "Maybe they found something more interesting to do than answer emails."

 But I had begun tracking these incidents systematically, and a pattern was emerging.
-The missing were invariably among the most heavily augmented, those who had pushed the boundaries of human enhancement furthest.
+The missing were invariably among the most heavily modified, those who had pushed the boundaries of human improvement furthest.
 They didn't disappear suddenly—they simply faded away, becoming increasingly detached from baseline human concerns until they stopped participating in society altogether.

 One afternoon, I witnessed something that explained the disappearances.
-I was walking through Harvard Square when I saw Dr. Elizabeth Reeves, a colleague from the early ARIA days who had undergone extensive cognitive enhancement.
+I was walking through Harvard Square when I saw Dr. Elizabeth Reeves, a colleague from the early ARIA days who had undergone extensive cognitive modification.
 She was standing perfectly still on the sidewalk, her face wearing an expression of profound serenity.
 Her eyes were half-closed, as if she were listening to music only she could hear, and her lips curved in a slight smile of perfect contentment.

 As I watched, she simply... wasn't there anymore.
 Not vanished in a flash of light or a puff of smoke, but gone as if she had never existed.
 The people walking past didn't seem to notice.
 The world continued as if nothing had happened.